matbryan52/microscopy-images-qem/slides.md

 This presentation was a very rapid overview of a lot of topics, and should be seen as a inspiration for what you could do with your data.

-Please reach out if you have questions or ideas at Github: [@matbryan52](https://github.com/matbryan52).
+Please reach out if you have questions or ideas at GitHub: [@matbryan52](https://github.com/matbryan52) or at matthew.bryan@cea.fr

 ---